 “Nakapasok ako as clerk sa City Hall kasi malakas ako kay Mayor,” a proud yet unqualified government worker might say.

 Some Filipinos have the nerve to crash into wedding parties uninvited or show up at a birthday party because they were brought along by a friend of an invited friend.
-They enjoy free electricity supply through illegal connections or enjoying a bonanza of free water from busted pipes instead of reporting the apparent waste of scarce resources.
+They enjoy free electricity supply through illegal connections or enjoy a bonanza of free water from busted pipes instead of reporting the apparent waste of scarce resources.

 They don’t pay fares of jeepneys driven by friends — assuming that it’s implied even the driver made no mention about free rides.
 “Thank you, pre,” the freeloader quips as he alights the vehicle.
+They sometimes disrespect the families of the recently deceased, coming to the wakes not to pay respects but to get free meals.

 They often visit the house of a balikbayan/OFW who just arrived and ask — they don’t wait — for presents.
 When a Filipino is invited by a foreigner out for lunch, this Pinoy might bring along his kids, parents, and whatnot.